PickYourOwn.org

 Also, you don't want mushy, bruised or rotten tomatoes!

-The dishwasher is fine for the jars.
+The dishwasher is fine for the jars; especially if it has a "sanitize" cycle.
 I get that going about 30 minutes before I figure the barbecue sauce has cooked down enough (yes, that's a bit vague!)

 Be sure to let it go through the rinse cycle to get rid of any soap!
-It's also a good time to start heating up the water in the canner and the small pan of water to boil the lids.
+It's also a good time to start heating up the water in the canner and the small pan of water to warm the lids to soften the adhesive.

-Note: everything gets sterilized in the water bath (step 12), so this just helps to ensure there is no spoilage later!)
+Note: everything gets sanitized in the water bath (step 12), so this just helps to ensure there is no spoilage later!)

 Step 3 - Removing the tomato skins (Optional)